Cooking Gorgeous

 Prepare the Grape Leaves

-When buying grape leaves for making dolmas, make sure that the leaves are flexible enough and don’t have very hard veins.
-If using fresh grape leaves, wash them thoroughly and blanch them in boiling water for a couple of minutes, until they are softened and easy to fold.
-Place them in a colander and let them cool down while you prepare the rice filling.
+If using fresh grape leaves, wash them well, then blanch them in boiling water for a couple of minutes until they soften.
+Drain them in a colander and leave them to cool while you prepare the filling.

 Prepare the Meat Filling